kermitdafrog8/Slackbuild/README.md

 # Slackbuild
 Slackbuild scripts

-Collection of my Slackbuild scripts. bddism will not compile in AARCH64.
+Collection of my Slackbuild scripts.<br>
+bddism will not compile in AARCH64.<br>
 Rehex will not build on 15 but builds on current.
 Needs a newer version of GCC

 [bddisasm](https://github.com/kermitdafrog8/Slackbuild/tree/main/development/bddisasm) -